Uniform Circular Arrays in Near-Field: Omnidirectional Coverage with Limited Capacity: System Model

-We consider a \ac{UCA} as depicted in Fig. \ref{fig1_system_model}, where antenna elements are uniformly distributed along the circle of radius $R$.
+We consider a \ac{UCA} as depicted in Fig. \ref{fig1_system_model}, where isotropic antenna elements are uniformly distributed along the circle of radius $R$.
+Unlike beamwidth, beamdepth is not an intrinsic electromagnetic property of an individual antenna element.
+Instead, it arises from the collective behavior of the antenna array.
+Therefore, beamdepth depends only on the array geometry and is not influenced by the radiation pattern of the individual antenna elements.
 The \ac{UE} is located at a distance $r$ from the center of the \ac{UCA} and subtends elevation angle $\theta$ and azimuth angle $\varphi$.
-In polar coordinates, the geometrical position of each antenna element is represented as $(R, \psi_n)$, where $\psi_n = \frac{2\pi n}{\NBS}$ for $n \in [1,2,\dotsc,N_\mathrm{BS}] $.
-As the number of antennas in \ac{UM}-\ac{MIMO} increases, the far-field planar wave propagation model becomes inaccurate and a spherical-wave model must be employed to accurately characterize the wave propagation.
-Traditionally, the Rayleigh distance, $\RD = \frac{2D^2}{\lambda},$ is defined as the boundary separating the radiative near-field and far-field regions, where $D$ denotes the aperture length and $\lambda$ represents the wavelength.
-In this paper, the minimum distance from the \ac{BS} in the radiative near-field is set as $1.2D$ such that amplitude variations across the array are negligible, and accordingly, a \ac{USW} is employed.
+In polar coordinates, the geometrical position of each antenna element is represented as $(R, \psi_n)$, where $\psi_n = \frac{2\pi n}{\NBS}$ for $n \in [1,2,\dotsc,N_\mathrm{BS}]$.
+The inter-element spacing in terms of arc length is $d = R \tfrac{2\pi}{\NBS}$.
+In this paper, the minimum distance from the \ac{BS} in the radiative near-field is set as $1.2D$ such that amplitude variations across the array are negligible, and accordingly, a \ac{USW} model is employed.
+Following the approach in~\cite{1137900}, it can be shown that this distance criterion applies to both \ac{ULA} and \ac{UCA} geometries.
 Correspondingly, the near-field array response vector is formulated as

 where $r^{(n)}$ denotes the propagation distance between the \ac{UE} and the $\nth{n}$ antenna of the \ac{UCA}.
-From Fig. \ref{fig1_system_model}, based on the law of cosines, $r^{(n)} = \sqrt{r^2 + R^2 - 2rR \sin \theta \cos(\varphi - \psi_n)}$, which can be further approximated using the second-order Taylor series expansion as {
+From Fig. \ref{fig1_system_model}, based on the law of cosines, $r^{(n)} = \sqrt{r^2 + R^2 - 2rR \sin \theta \cos(\varphi - \psi_n)}$, which can be further approximated using the second-order Taylor series expansion as $r^{(n)} \approx r - R \sin \theta \cos(\varphi - \psi_n) + \frac{R^2}{2r} \left( 1 - \sin^2\theta\cos^2(\varphi - \psi_n) \right)$.